nicksnlp/nicksnlp.github.io/cmdline_course.md

 Scripts make live simplier and bring joy!

 ## Week 6
-Program installations, nothing more to say..
+Program installations, nothing more to say...
 But _make_ command is great!

 ## Week 7
 Version Control, I think I liked it.